Record numbers vote in Hong Kong amid angry calls for democracy

 Brutal attacks on election candidates in recent weeks have thrust the lowest tier of government in the Chinese-ruled city into the world spotlight as Lam struggles to quash angry demands for universal suffrage.

-Government data showed more than 1.9 million people had voted by 3.30 p.m., or a turnout rate of 47%, with seven hours left until polling stations closed, surpassing the 1.47 million who voted in the last district elections four years ago.
+Government data showed more than 2.1 million people had voted by 4.30 p.m., or a turnout rate of 52%, with six hours left until polling stations closed, way above the 1.47 million who voted in the last district elections four years ago.
 Police presence was thin.

 First results should start trickling in before midnight.